Andy4495/TI_Platform_Cores_For_Arduino/README.md

 6. Select the board platform you wish to install:
     - Use the search box at the top to make it easier to find the board (e.g., "MSP430")
     - Hover the mouse over the board platform you want, and click "Install"
-    - It can take several minutes to install a board package
+    - It can take several minutes to download and install a board package
 7. Once the board package is installed, you can select the board you want with the `Tools->Board` menu

 ## Energia Application Libraries and Examples